contextgeneric/cgp-patterns/content/introduction.md

 This book is currently a work in progress.
 A majority of the chapter is yet to be written.
 Please come back later to check out a completed version of this book.

-## Whom is This Book For
+## Who This Book Is For

-This book tries to explain how CGP works by building the majority of its constructs from the ground up.
-However, many of the explained concepts are not immediately useful for writing CGP code, in particularly at the beginner level.
-This is because CGP already provides high enough abstraction, that one can write highly productive CGP code without understanding all the underlying details.
+This book takes a deep dive into how CGP works, building and explaining its core constructs from the ground up.

+However, it's worth noting that many of the concepts explained here are not immediately essential for simply writing working CGP code, particularly when you are just starting out.
+This is because CGP provides a high level of abstraction, allowing developers to write highly productive code without needing to understand all the underlying details.

 <div class="warning">
-Because of the above reasons, _you may not benefit much from reading this book_ if your goal is to get started with writing CGP as soon as possible.
+If your primary goal is to start writing CGP code and become productive as quickly as possible, this book might not be the most direct path.
 </div>

-On the other hand, the book is mainly useful for those who wish to understand better what happens behind the macros, after they have started using CGP for some time.
-This book would also be useful for users to understand better on what went wrong when encountering CGP-related error messages, so that they can fix the errors more effectively.
+On the other hand, this book is primarily intended for those who wish to gain a better understanding of what happens "behind the macros" after they have gained some experience using CGP.

+It will also be a valuable resource for users encountering CGP-related error messages, providing the knowledge needed to understand the root cause and fix issues more effectively.

-A separate book will be written in the future, to provide beginner-friendly tutorials for getting started with CGP more quickly.
+For beginners looking for a faster start, a separate book is planned for the future, which will provide more beginner-friendly tutorials focused on quickly getting started with CGP. book will be written in the future, to provide beginner-friendly tutorials for getting started with CGP more quickly.

 ## Chapter Outlines